Search...

 Use cases

-Create a payout
+Create a transfer

-Validate a payoutManage payouts
+Validate a transferManage transfers

-Payouts to countries/regions with capital controls
+Transfers to countries/regions with capital controls

-Embedded Payout component
+Embedded Transfer component

-Please note that the Embedded Payout component uses the same API version that you integrate with.
+Please note that the Embedded Transfer component uses the same API version that you integrate with.
 As you upgrade API versions, the information rendered in the component will follow suit.
 This allows you to benefit from the continuous coverage expansion and product enhancements that Airwallex makes over time.

 Key features include: